Welcome to DSA-LA’s social media resource page!

 DSA-LA is built by over 5,000 volunteer local members contributing in their free time.
 We organize across our chapter as a collective body, not as a list of individuals, especially because some of our members may face personal and professional reprisals if publicly associated with the organization.

-To quote Emma Goldman, “If I can’t dance, I don’t want to be part of your revolution.”
-We view artistic contributions as equally important to all the crucial work that goes into building DSA-LA (whether that’s the largely-anonymous work that goes into organizing meetings, providing organizing mutual aid, phone banking for political candidates, and so on and so forth.)
-Through this lens, the work developed by the DSA-LA media team will generally not credit the individual member who created it.
+We view artistic contributions as equally important to all the crucial work that goes into building DSA-LA, like the largely-anonymous work that goes into organizing meetings, providing organizing mutual aid, phone banking for political candidates, and so on and so forth.
+Through this perspective, the work developed by the DSA-LA media team will generally not credit the individual member who created it.

 In some cases, however, if DSA-LA is given permission to share a project that is independently created where a creator will be credited or tagged upon request.
 At this time, DSA-LA Communications can only guarantee credit on initial posts that are developed in coordination with creators.
 We cannot guarantee that creators will be credited when their work is re-shared by other members or chapter leaders.
 We also cannot guarantee that creators will be credited when elements of their work appear incidentally in other mediums published by the chapter.